-In a second experiment, I build on the recent European Central Bank (ECB) monetary policy strategy review (ECB (2021)) according to which the euro area price index will include house prices in the near future.
+In the second experiment, I build on the recent European Central Bank (ECB) monetary policy strategy review (ECB (2021)) according to which the euro area price index will include house prices soon.
+I quantify the macroeconomic effects of monetary policy when the central bank responds to country-level house prices, and specifically to house prices of economies that are most subject to the housing cycle - such as Spain.
 In the model, house prices are more volatile than goods prices.
-Therefore, including house price inflation into the Taylor rule forces the monetary authority to move interest rates less.
-Because of this, the volatility of output is mechanically reduced.
+Therefore, including house price inflation into the Taylor rule forces the central bank to move interest rates less, mechanically reducing the volatility of output.
 At the same time, the monetary authority weights goods inflation less, therefore determining a higher goods inflation volatility.
+Because Spain reacts more strongly to monetary policy in terms of housing market variables, weighting more heavily Spanish house prices leads to a more favorable output-inflation trade-off even at the euro area level.

 Relation to the Literature.
 Empirically, this paper relates to existing work analyzing the effects of monetary policy across countries in the euro area including Lenza and Slacalek (2018), Almgren et al. (2019), Slacalek, Tristani, and Violante (2020), and Koeniger, Lennartz, and Ramelet (2021).
 Relative to these papers and given that my focus is on mortgage contracts, I show heterogeneous responses of aggregate variables to monetary shocks at the longer end of the yield curve.
 Corsetti, Duarte, and Mann (2021) show that consumption and house price reactions across countries strongly correlate empirically with the ARM share and HoR after a conventional monetary policy shock.
 My results complement theirs in two dimensions: firstly, by showing that this is true for newly issued mortgages and mortgage interest rates as well, pointing to the importance of mortgages in the transmission mechanism; and secondly, by analyzing a time period over which the ECB has faced the zero lower bound on short rates.
 Turning to theoretical models, my work builds on papers focusing on small open economies and currency unions such as Gali and Monacelli (2005), Faia and Monacelli (2008), Gali and Monacelli (2008), De Paoli (2009), Corsetti, Dedola, and Leduc (2010), and Gali and Monacelli (2016).
 This class of models features a representative agent in each country and derives closed-form solutions to study optimal monetary policy and different exchange rate policies.
 I instead build a quantitative model with rich within-country household balance sheets such as long-term mortgages and rental contracts in order to compare the effects of a common interest rate movement across countries for varying housing institutions.67